 Milliman, Inc. (Milliman) has been retained by the State of Rhode Island Office of the Health Insurance Commissioner (OHIC) to conduct a comprehensive review of all social and human service programs having a contract with or licensed by the state, inclusive of the State of Rhode Island Executive Office of Health and Human Services (EOHHS) and the state agencies under its purview.
-This comprehensive review is required by State of Rhode Island General Laws (RIGL) § 42-14.5-3(t).
-This statute requires 10 assessments covering various rate and programmatic elements of the social and human service programs, with the 10th assessment being a culmination of the prior nine assessments that may be used to inform the recommended rate adjustments.
+This review is required by State of Rhode Island General Laws (RIGL) § 42-14.5-3(t).
+This statute requires nine assessments covering various rate and programmatic elements of the social and human service programs, with a final assessment being a culmination of the prior nine assessments.
 Social and human service programs include services in the following subject areas: social, mental health, developmental disability, child welfare, juvenile justice, prevention services, habilitative, rehabilitative, substance use disorder treatment, residential care, adult/adolescent day services, vocational, employment and training, and aging.
+As a whole, this series of reports may be used as one set of resources to provide education and insight into current Rhode Island social and human service programs' provider reimbursement and programmatic structure.

-The assessments will be completed in two phases with Phase One published in May 2023, and Phase Two published by September 1, 2023.
-The first phase includes the first nine assessments with a limited scope of services.
-The second phase will include updates of the first nine assessments with additional services as well as the 10th report.
-Milliman is currently working with OHIC to determine the breadth of services that may be included in each assessment in Phase Two of the social and human service programs review.
+The assessments were completed in two phases with the first phase published in May 2023, and second phase published by September 1, 2023.
+The first phase included the nine assessments with a limited scope of services.
+The second phase is cumulative encompassing all information presented in the first phase reports with any applicable updates and additional programs or services reviewed.
+The second phase will conclude with a 10th report, published by OHIC, which will contain recommended provider reimbursement rate adjustments and other findings from the review.